kalisio/kNotify/README.md

 Details on how to use Google APIs from Node.js [here](https://github.com/google/google-api-nodejs-client#authorizing-and-authenticating).

 > Some anti-virus or firewalls softwares intercept HTTPS traffic, decrypting it, and then encrypting it using a self-signed certificate causing a "*Self-Signed Certificate in Certificate Chain*" error.
-If so deactivate the SSL analysys in your software.
+If so deactivate the SSL analysys in your software, [this might help](https://github.com/CawaMS/StorageExplorerTroubleshootingGuide/blob/master/se-troubleshooting-guide.md).

 ### Pusher